kylemclaren/python-hello-world-minikube/README.md

 ## Terraforming 🌋

-Unfortunately, we can;t provision the Minikube cluster itself using Terraform, however, we will deploy the `Hello, World!` application as a Kubernetes deployment.
+Unfortunately, we can't provision the Minikube cluster itself using Terraform, however, we will deploy the `Hello, World!` application as a Kubernetes deployment using Terraform.
 The `main.tf` file sets up the following infrastructure:

 - `apps` namespace
 - `hello-world` deployment with 2 replicas, running the `hello-world:1.0.0` image that is built within the Minikube docker context